trebelge0/Balboa_network/README.md

 * OLED screen
 * Magnetometer (not used)

-The Balboa manage encoders and push button reading, leds setting and Decawave DWM1001 readings.
+The Balboa manages encoders and push button reading, leds setting and Decawave DWM1001 readings.
+The RPi can request/set these values from/on the Balboa via the I²C bus.

-The RPi manages the control loop with IMU readings by requesting information from Balboa via I²C.
+The RPi manages the control loop with IMU readings.

+This part is based on the I²C library from Polulu https://github.com/pololu/pololu-rpi-slave-arduino-library/tree/balboa/pi.

 #### balboa.py
 Class that allows RPi to request/write information from/to Balboa using I²C communication such as: